Meynnart Wewyck: Works

-Dr Chen described the significance of these discoveries: “These paintings can serve as touchstones for further research into Wewyck’s work.
+Dr Chen described the significance of these discoveries: “These paintings can serve as touchstones for further research into Wewyck's work.
 As perhaps the first Netherlandish painter to find work at the Tudor court, Wewyck stands at the beginning of a process of the transfer of artistic skills that would dominate the production of painted portraiture in England throughout the 16th century.”

 That further research occurred rapidly: later in 2019, a group of specialists from the Yale Center for British Art, with support from the National Portrait Gallery, London, and the Hamilton Kerr Institute, Cambridge, initiated a research project at the Denver Art Museum.
 Their work identified four portraits of Henry VIII (two as prince and two as king) and two portraits of his mother, Elizabeth of York, which they are "fairly certain" are attributable to Wewyck.
 Additionally, they determined that the portrait of Henry VII at the Society of Antiquaries, the 1509 portrait of Prince Henry in the Denver Museum of Art, and three other portraits of Henry VIII (one at Anglesey Abbey and two in private collections) were all painted on panels of Baltic oak cut from the same tree.

+Pictures and palaces

+Originally, portraits were displayed with curtains of fine silk.
+An inventory of Henry VIII includes a portrait of Lady Margaret Beaufort, described as "the Picture of king Henry VIIth his Mother being Countes of Richmount with a Curten of yellowe and white sarcenet paned togethers", and portraits of Henry VII and Elizabeth of York had similar curtains.

 The Great Hall of Richmond Palace was decorated with a series of portraits of English kings, placed between the windows, including Henry VII.
 It has been suggested that these pictures were the work of Maynard the painter.
 However, a later description of the hall mentions eleven statues, which were perhaps the series of monarchs mentioned by the earlier writer.